 A good example is the ice packed containers widely used for vaccine preservation and transportation.
 Most vaccines are highly temperature sensitive (to be kept in a narrow range of 2-8 oC).
 The current ice packed containers do not have the capability to actively regulate the temperature and hence freeze damage is a problem, well-recognized by the World Health Organization.
 In addition, the current passive systems do not have the capability to vary the setpoint temperature, particularly during transportation.
 For example, some food products may need temperature variation during transportation e.g. below freezing during most of the duration but needs to be raised to above freezing before delivery.

 A portable dynamic temperature regulating device has been developed at Western University to address these limitations.
-The developed technology has the ability to control the product temperature at a constant set-point temperature, independent from the surrounding external environment.
-Through a combination of a passive heat source and a passive cold sink, in conjunction with an active control system, this technology not only maintains a set temperature, but also has the ability to dynamically adjust the product storage condition over a wide temperature range during transport, without a requirement for a bulky form factor, or an external active power source.
+The developed technology has the ability to control and maintain a constant-set point temperature, independent of the surrounding temperatures.
+Through the combination of a passive thermal energy storage and active temperature control, this novel technology has the capability to precisely monitor and control the temperature at any setpoint, addressing current challenges in the temperature sensitive supply chain.
+Furthermore, the technology not only maintains a set temperature, but also has the ability to dynamically adjust the product storage condition over a wide temperature range during transport, without a need for an external active power source.